sayeduwm/TwittterDownloadTool/README.md

 # TwittterDownloadTool
-Downland Historical twitter using web-scraping this tool can be used with or wothout Twitter API Without twitter API: this tool is able to download all the elements of the tweets displayed on screen ( including twitter ID) using webcraping techniques
+**Downland Historical twitter using web-scraping.**

+This tool can be used with or wothout Twitter API.

+Without twitter API: this tool is able to download all the elements of the tweets displayed on screen ( including twitter ID) using webcraping techniques

 With Twitter API: collect all the elements of a Tweet.

 Download all the files in a directory and then follow the following steps: